 Symptomatic: Having signs of illness (symptoms).
 The most common COVID-19 symptoms are fever, cough, and shortness of breath.

 Transmission: How a disease moves around, or spreads.
 Diseases can be transmitted in a few different ways.
 Some of these include:

 - Direct contact: when a disease spreads through skin-to-skin contact, kissing, and sexual intercourse.

 - When germs stay in the air for minutes to hours after activities such as breathing, talking, coughing, and sneezing, that is called airborne transmission.
 COVID-19 can spread easily indoors in this way.

-Up-to-date: You are considered up-to-date when you have completed your initial series of vaccinations (2 doses of Pfizer or Moderna, 1 dose of Johnson & Johnson) and all recommended booster shots that you are eligible for.
-When you are up-to-date, you get the maximum protection available.
+Up-to-date (with your COVID-19 vaccines): You are considered up-to-date with your COVID-19 vaccines when you have completed your initial series of vaccinations and all recommended booster shots that you are eligible for.
+When you are up-to-date with your vaccines, you get the maximum protection available.
 Some people with weakened immune systems will need more doses to be up-to-date.

 Vaccine: The COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19.
 When you get the vaccine, your body develops antibodies and other infection-fighting cells that protect you from severe illness, hospitalization, and death in case you are infected with the virus.

 Variant: Viruses like COVID-19 change over time.
 The changed versions are called “variants.”
 COVID-19 variants are labeled using Greek letters such as “Delta” and “Omicron.”
 The CDC labels them as “variants of concern” when they spread more easily, can cause worse illness, reduce protection from vaccines, reduce the benefit of treatments, or reduce the ability of tests to detect the disease.
 Experts closely monitor variants of concerns for surges, severity of symptoms, and treatment.
 A “subvariant” is closely related to a known variant.